-It may be possible to meet the animal, by appointment, at the rehoming centre, if restrictions allow and if the animal’s needs require this.
+It may be possible to meet the animal by appointment, at the rehoming centre, if the animal’s needs allow this.

-You will receive ongoing support from the rehoming centre following adoption and a post-adoption home visit will be carried out when restrictions allow.
+You will receive ongoing support from the rehoming centre following adoption and a post-adoption home visit will be carried out.

 Who can rehome a rescued pet?